falcosecurity/falco-website/content/en/docs/setup/packages.md

 You may have noticed a Falco unit called `falco-custom.service`.
 You should use it when you want to run Falco with a custom configuration like a plugin or Gvisor.
 Please note that in this case you have to modify this template according to how you want to run Falco, the unit should not be used as is!

 ## Configuration {#configuration}

 The Falco configuration file is located at `/etc/falco/falco.yaml`.
 You can edit it to customize Falco's behavior.

-Since Falco 0.38.0, a new config key, `config_files`, allows the user to load additional configuration files to override main config entries; it allows user to keep local customization between Falco upgrades.
+Since Falco 0.38.0, a new config key, `config_files`, allows the user to load additional configuration files to override main config entries.
+This allows user to keep local customization between Falco upgrades.
 Its default value points to a new folder, `/etc/falco/config.d/` that gets installed by Falco and will be processed to look for local configuration files.

 ### Hot Reload